 • C is a universal language that can be used for various applications.

-• C is a very efficient language that can write code that is both fast and reliable.
+• C is a very efficient language that can write fast and reliable code.

 • C is a portable language, meaning that code written in C can be easily compiled and run on various platforms.

-• C is a well-established language with a large and active community of developers constantly working on improving and creating new tools and libraries.
+• C is a well-established language with a large and active community of developers who constantly work on improving it and creating new tools and libraries.

 Key Features of C Programming Language